Costa Concordia: 2012 grounding and partial sinking

 On 13 January 2012, under the command of Captain Francesco Schettino, Costa Concordia departed Civitavecchia, the port that serves Rome, Italy, for a seven-night cruise.
-At 21:45 local time (UTC+1), in calm seas and overcast weather, she collided with a rock off Isola del Giglio, on the western coast of Italy approximately 100 km northwest of Rome.
+At 21:45 local time (UTC+1), in calm seas and overcast weather, she collided with a rock off Isola del Giglio, on the western coast of Italy approximately 54 nmi northwest of Rome.
 A 53 m long gash was made in the port-side hull, along three compartments of the engine room (deck 0).
 This resulted in loss of propulsion and loss of electrical systems, which crippled the ship.
 Taking on water, the vessel listed to the starboard (right) side.
 Twenty-four minutes later, strong winds pushed the vessel back to Giglio Island, where she grounded 500 m north of the village of Giglio Porto, resting on her starboard side in shallow waters, with most of her starboard side underwater.